 Edward is ranked 1st in Extradition in Chambers and Partners 2017, as a ‘starred individual’ in the area of Crime in 2018, and has been described as “a true intellectual giant – a top-class extradition and appellate lawyer”, a “king of the field” and “a Rolls Royce in the cab-rank of barristers”.

-In the last year, Edward has represented former Prime Minister Silvio Berlusconi in the European Court, Lauri Love in his successful fight against extradition to the United States, and the mother of El Shafee El Sheikh in her attempt to get death penalty assurances from the United States for her son.
-He is currently representing the Chagos Islanders, is involved in a major extradition case involving Romania, and acts for the former President of Armenia, Robert Kocharyan.
-He also represented Earl Hodge In his successful challenge to extradition from the BVI to the US on the basis that his previous order for habeas corpus was final and that he would face racial discrimination in sentencing in the US.
+Edward has represented a number of high profile, public figures.
+In late 2017, Edward represented former Prime Minister Silvio Berlusconi in the European Court and Lauri Love in his successful fight against extradition to the United States.
+He continues to represent the mother of El Shafee El Sheikh in her challenge to the Home Secretary’s refusal to obtain death penalty assurances from the United States for her son.
+Edward is also currently acting for the former President of Armenia, Robert Kocharyan in the Supreme Court of Armenia and the European Court of Human Rights.

 Edward has been called to the Bar in numerous jurisdictions including Belize, Grenada and St Vincent and has been granted rights of audience to appear in cases in Gibraltar, Hong Kong, Trinidad and Tobago, St Lucia, Bahamas and the British Virgin Islands.

 Edward has extensive experience of jury trials including the defence of the Winchester Three, the Canary Wharf Bomber, Abu Hamza, Chetan Popat, Sara Thornton (in her retrial).
 He has been involved in a number of high profile inquests and inquiries.